-- Any birds sold during the fair must be sold under the guidelines provided by the department superintendent. - While water fowl is included here, the Avian Influenza situation will be monitored carefully statewide and water fowl and their eggs may not be allowed to exhibit.
+- Any birds sold during the fair must be sold under the guidelines provided by the department superintendent. - While waterfowl is included here, the Avian Influenza situation will be monitored closely statewide and identified cases may impact county and State water fowl and egg exhibits.